capnslipp/.dotbang/README.md

 This is a collection of the dotfiles I use on Mac OS X, Linux (primarily Debian and Ubuntu), and occasionally Cygwin on Windows.

+## So what?

+Fine, I'll cut to the chase.
+A lot of people out there do this.
+Some have even dotfile tools on GitHub to help keep local modifications and machine differences organized.
+I haven't gotten that far yet.

+However, there is a difference: **this isn't just a repo of my config files, _it's also a repo of everyone else's that I admire_**.

+This means that:

+* When **I** pull it down, I get all the stuff I might want to steal too _(rather than having to `git remote add …` each one on each machine)_.
+* When **you** pull it down, you get the stuff I like as well, as remote branches.
+It's up to you if you want to pull this stuff in or not; if you fork the repo, you can keep what you also like, delete what you don't, and pull in branches for people _you_ admire.

 ## Repo Organization

 The setup of this repository is a little different than how Git repos normally go; there is no `master` branch, and most branches are their own line of code, with little-to-no branching or merging.